Murder of Shaima Alawadi: Aftermath and investigation

 Some activists and commentators compared the crime to the killing of Trayvon Martin that had taken place less than a month earlier.
-The hoodie that Martin was wearing was said to feed into racial profiling that led an armed civilian to shoot the unarmed teenager; Alawadi's hijab was similarly said to have marked her as Muslim to the person who murdered her.
-The death was initially portrayed in the media as a hate crime, due to the note left with the body, and thus an act of Islamophobia.
+The hoodie that Martin was wearing was said to feed into racial profiling that led an armed civilian to shoot the unarmed teenager.
+Alawadi's hijab was similarly said to have marked her as Muslim to the person who murdered her.
+The death was initially portrayed in the media as a hate crime due to the note left with the body, and thus an act of Islamophobia.

-As the investigation, in which the local police were assisted by the FBI, developed, records were accidentally released to the press which indicated that Alawadi was thinking of filing for divorce and moving.
-This and other family issues (including her daughter's refusal to proceed with an arranged marriage) led the police to consider the possibility that the murder was not a hate crime.
-Due to this information, the death was described as a misogyny hate crime in Time Magazine.
+As the investigation, in which the local police were assisted by the FBI, developed, records were accidentally released to the press which indicated that Alawadi was thinking of filing for divorce from her husband and moving.
+This and other family issues, including her daughter's refusal to proceed with an arranged marriage, led the police to consider the possibility that the murder was not a hate crime.
+Due to this information, the death was described as a misogyny hate crime in Time.

-Kassim Alhimidi, the husband of Shaima Alawadi, was arrested on the evening of November 8, 2012 and charged in her death, according to San Diego County jail records.
+Kassim Alhimidi, the 48-year-old husband of Shaima Alawadi, was arrested on the evening of November 8, 2012 and charged in her death, according to San Diego County jail records.
 Alhimidi was ordered held without bail, and pleaded not guilty to Alawadi's murder.
 The trial was delayed until March 2014, while defense attorneys looked through evidence.
 During the trial, the actions of their daughter Fatima, prior to the death of Alawadi, was a focus of some of the testimony.
 In April 2014, Alhimidi was found guilty of murder, and in June 2014, Alhimidi was sentenced to 26 years to life.